Synergy Disc

 Cervical degenerative disc disease (DDD) is a condition characterized by degenerated and/or diseased discs leading to nerve root and/or spinal cord compression in the cervical spine.
 The treatment continuum spans from conservative treatments and therapies to surgical procedures.
 While less prevalent than low back pain, cervical DDD is equally debilitating and requires careful clinical management to ensure patients return to a normal quality of life.

 The Synergy Disc is a cervical disc prosthesis that can be inserted between C3-C7 in skeletally mature patients after cervical discectomy to provide restoration of motion and alignment to the functional spinal unit.
-The Synergy Disc is intended for use in the cervical spine for reconstruction of the disc following a single level discectomy for intractable radiculopathy and/or myelopathy.
+The Synergy Disc is intended for use in the cervical spine for reconstruction of the disc following discectomy for intractable radiculopathy and/or myelopathy.

 Other Clinical Trial Opportunities Available